mcasimir/active_record_schema/README.md

 end
 ```

-Generate easily a new migration for the change:
+Generating a migration for new columns is the same:

     rails g migration add_pubdate_to_posts --from Post

-Will generate:
+This will generate:

 ``` rb
 class AddPubdateToPosts < ActiveRecord::Migration